-I have been making this bread for almost 20 years and it’s part of my best recipes collection.
+I have been making this bread for almost 20 years, and it’s part of my best recipe collection.
 Parmesan cheese and Italian seasoning add a little “hum” to Italian bread.
 Serve it hot with your favourite Italian dish, cut into slices or toasted, with butter, dips and/or cheese.

 There’s just something about a loaf of homemade bread that you don’t get with normal store-bought bread.
 Maybe the warm, delicate smell of bread baking, or maybe the soft, fluffy roundness of it.

 I love seeing your take on my recipe!

 Comment below with your experience, snap a pic, use #fast2eat and tag us on

 Thank you so much for reading, commenting, following and sharing.